Search features

 ertsma Email Email More info More Info

 POLS 354.
 MARXISM.
 A study of Marxism from its beginnings to its development into twentieth century totalitarianism by Lenin and his successors.
-Offered periodically, semester course, three hours.
+Three hours.

 a section of the MARXISM course in Political Science - POLS